rexyai/RestRserve/README.md

 backend$start(app, http_port = 8080)
 ```

-Now you can type `http://localhost:8080/hello` in your favourite browser and see (surprisingly!) *Hello from RestRserve*.
+Now you can type `http://localhost:8080/hello` in your favorite browser and see (surprisingly!) *Hello from RestRserve*.

 ## Learn RestRserve